orcunsagirsoy/chatbot/README.md

 - Run Docker Server on your local

+- Run Mongo server locally

 - Navigate to /echo-app folder which contains docker-compose file

 - Run "docker compose build"

 - Run "docker compose up"

+- App will be running "localhost:3000" listening backend on port 8080

-- To stop the container running, run docker compose down
+- To stop the container running, run "docker compose down"

   **USAGE**